Randor Bierd

-Randor Bierd (born March 14, 1984) is an American former professional baseball relief pitcher.
+Randor Bierd (born March 14, 1984) is a Dominican former professional baseball relief pitcher.
 He played in Major League Baseball (MLB) for the Baltimore Orioles.

 Career

 Detroit Tigers

 Bierd was originally signed by the Detroit Tigers as an undrafted free agent on June 3, 2003.
 Bierd's best season in the Tigers organization came in 2007, when he pitched for the Single-A West Michigan Whitecaps and the Double-A Erie SeaWolves.
 Pitching in a total of 42 games (three starts), Bierd went 4–3 with a 2.93 ERA.

 Baltimore Orioles

-On December 6, 2007, Bierd was selected by the Baltimore Orioles as the third overall pick in the major league phase of the Rule 5 draft.
+On December 6, 2007, Bierd was selected by the Baltimore Orioles in the major league phase of the Rule 5 draft.
 Bierd made the Orioles 2008 opening day roster as a relief pitcher.
 On April 2, 2008, Bierd made his major league debut against the Tampa Bay Rays, and pitched two scoreless innings.
 On May 2, 2008, he was placed on the 15-day disabled list with a sore right shoulder.
 On July 19, Bierd was activated from the disabled list.
 In 29 games with the Orioles, he went 0–2 with a 4.91 ERA while striking out 25 batters in 36.2 innings pitched.